Last Updated on November 7, 2022 by JaimeSays

 • Another great option for a city escape away from NYC is heading to the Hudson Valley.
 Heck, it’s such a good getaway that Governor Cuomo is begging New Yorkers to leave it and return to the city!
 Consider getting a breath of fresh air and a dose of history by staying at The Beekman Inn, a Hudson Valley Inn operating since 1766!

 • Never been to the Finger Lakes?
 It’s full of wineries and you can visit the beautiful Watkins Glen State Park.
 My dear friend Kristy Wenz wrote a great itinerary of outdoor experiences in the area.

 Which city escape are you taking this year?
-Let me know in the coments!
+Maybe you are lucky enough to really escape the city and visit Northern Idaho.
+Let me know in the comments!

 - The Chicago Return of Spanish Great Match Does Not Disappoint - July 18, 2023